 A cardiac sonographer's job is to take pictures of the heart with an ultrasound machine.
 The method is known as an echocardiogram.

 This field uses high-frequency sound waves to take images of the vascular system, consisting of veins and arteries.
 Medical professions require this testing to study a patient's blood flow through the blood vessels and the movement of surrounding internal organs.

 Pediatric Cardiac Sonographer

-A Pediatric Cardiac Sonographer detects congenital or acquired heart defects.
-Sonographer's insert a small probe or transducer on a child's or baby's chest which emits ultrasound waves through a child's body to the heart tissues.
+A pediatric cardiac sonographer detects congenital or acquired heart defects.
+Ultrasonographer's insert a small probe or transducer on a child's or baby's chest which emits ultrasound waves through a child's body to the heart tissues.
 The probe picks up these waves and sends them to a computer which interprets the waves or echoes into images of the heart walls and valves.

 's training never ends, due to advanced technology, two year certifications, and annual continuing educational programs that sonographer's must pass.
 Caring about people has to be a priority in this career choice, because it can be physically demanding.
 This is a career which will always be in demand and where sonographers can choose their working environment.
 Career advancement is open in the fields of education, research, administration, and advisors.
 The varying sonography fields are open in the private, public and commercial arenas.